AgentPayy/AgentPayy/LAUNCH.md

 ```
 8/8 This is just the beginning!

 The agent economy needs payment infrastructure.
-AgentPay is open source and ready for the community to build on.
+AgentPayy is open source and ready for the community to build on.

-Try it: npm install @agentpay/sdk
+Try it: npm install @agentpayy/sdk

 What would you build with pay-per-call APIs? 🤔